London in World War II

 The United Kingdom took part in World War II from 3 September 1939 until 15 August 1945.
 At the beginning of the war in 1939, London was the largest city in the world, with 8.2 million inhabitants.
 It was the capital not just for the United Kingdom, but for the entire British Empire.
 London was central to the British war effort.
-It was the favourite target of the Luftwaffe (German Air Force) in 1940, and in 1944-45 the target of the V-1 cruise missile and V-2 rocket attacks.
+It was the favourite target of the Luftwaffe (German Air Force) in 1940, and in 1944-45 the target of the V-1 cruise missile, the V-2 rocket, and the unsuccessful V-3 "London gun".

 An estimated 18,688 civilians in London were killed during the war, 0.23% of the population.
 1.5 million were made homeless.
 3.5 million homes and 9,000,000 sqft of office space were destroyed or damaged.

 Preparations

 As early as June 1935, Air Raid Precautions (ARP) schemes were being put into place across London.
 The rules and resources of such schemes varied from borough to borough.
 ARP officers were expected to co-ordinate firefighting teams, rescuers and building repair in preparation for bombing raids.
 In June 1938, the Women's Voluntary Service (WVS) was founded at 41 Tothill Street to help combat and protect against air raids.
 At night, London was put under "black-out" rules, intended to make it as difficult as possible for the city to be seen from the air at night.
 Light sources such as street lamps, car headlights, and even cigarettes were to be put out or covered.
 In September 1938, Londoners were asked to present themselves at a local assembly point to be issued with gas masks to protect against mustard gas attacks.

 London was encircled with three rings of defence.
-The outermost linked suburbs such as Rickmansworth, Potters Bar, Epping Forest, Hounslow, Kingston-upon-Thames and Bromley; the middle ran through Enfield, Harrow, Wanstead and West Norwood; and the inner ran around the north bank of the Thames from the river Brent to the river Lea.
-The outer two rings were to be anti-tank lines involving trenches, pillboxes and roadblocks; and the innermost ring was to be manned by the army.
+The outermost ring linked suburbs such as Rickmansworth, Potters Bar, Epping Forest, Hounslow, Kingston-upon-Thames and Bromley; the middle ring ran through Enfield, Harrow, Wanstead and West Norwood; and the inner ring ran around the north bank of the Thames from the river Brent to the river Lea.
+The outer two rings were anti-tank lines involving trenches, pillboxes and roadblocks; and the innermost ring was manned by the army.
 Floodgates were installed on the London Underground system to prevent the river breaching the tunnels.
 Barrage balloons were floated above London's skyline, forcing bomber planes to fly at an altitude that made it difficult for them to aim accurately.
 Some boroughs ran exercises to train their citizens and civil defence in the event of air raids.
 A flat in Fitzmaurice Place in Mayfair was acquired amidst great secrecy as a bolt-hole for the royal family in the event that London was invaded.
 Plans were also drawn up for them to flee to Canada if necessary.